 WELCOME TO THE NEW FACE OF KINGSCALENDAR.COM

 KingsCalendar.com was originally created to showcase R.P.
 BenDedek’s published research into the chronology of Ancient Israel.
-By 2011 it had already become a Writer’s Journal that welcomes all writers including Book Authors who may be looking for some more exposure.
-(We freely try to help them promote their books as they are not paid much in royalties.)
-Immediately to your right on this page you can see a list of the latest five articles to have been published and further down you can see the archive section containing all articles published since the creation of this new site.
+By 2011 it had already become a Writer’s Journal.
+At the top of the page in the column on the right (underneath the covers of my two books which you are welcome to buy) are listed the latest five articles to have been published and further down you can see the archive section containing all articles published since the creation of this new site.

-In the column on the right of this page you can see the various article categories contained within the New Writers Journal Kingscalendar and these include sections containing topics related to American Politics, Israel & Middle East, Social Issues, Racism, PC, Abuse as well as others – and – still maintaining the site’s original purpose, The Secret of Qumran Academic Articles.
+Underneath the section containing the latest published articles you can see the various article categories contained within the New Writers Journal Kingscalendar and these include sections containing topics related to American Politics, Israel & Middle East, Social Issues, Racism, PC, Abuse as well as others – and – still maintaining the site’s original purpose, The Secret of Qumran Academic Articles.

-in 2004 R.P.
-BenDedek became a columnist at Magic City Morning Star News in Maine USA, and then from 2009 to February 2016 was the Temporary Editor.
-Later in 2016 he become a regular contributor to iPatriot.com where he has his own column.
-In late 2016 he made his Facebook page public and welcomes one and all to join him there.
+In 2004 R.P.
+BenDedek became a columnist at Magic City Morning Star in Maine USA, and then from 2009 to 2016 was the Editor.
+In 2016 he become a contributor at iPatriot.com.
+In late 2016 he made his Facebook page public.

 One of the first feature sections created at KingsCalendar was the Stories from China section which now contains about two hundred photographic articles, most of which were written by R.P.
-BenDedek who moved to China in 2003 to teach conversational English.
-He will finally leave China in August 2017.
+BenDedek who moved to China in 2003 to teach conversational English (Feb 2003 to August 2017)

 In August of 2016 he published his second book titled ‘Finding Myself in China: A Politically Incorrect Story.’
 It is only available in a PDF Download because as a non-fiction story it has been impossible to get it independently published.
 Excerpts are available.